kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md

 \(a\) Air carriers shall prohibit smoking whenever the aircraft is on the ground.

-\(b\) With respect to the restrictions on smoking described in §252.5, foreign air carriers shall prohibit smoking from the time an aircraft begins enplaning passengers until the time passengers complete deplaning.
+\(b\) With respect to the restrictions on smoking described in [[Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md#§252.5   Smoking ban: foreign air carriers.|§252.5]], foreign air carriers shall prohibit smoking from the time an aircraft begins enplaning passengers until the time passengers complete deplaning.

 ### §252.17   Enforcement.